Ingle Farm, South Australia: District centre

 A substantial retail and community services zone is located on the south-western corner of the junction of Montague Road and Walkleys Road.
-Designated by the Metropolitan Adelaide Development Plan as a "District Centre" (second tier in a four tier hierarchy) this zone includes Ingle Farm Shopping Centre (a Colonial First State Property Management property) as well as medical, recreation, aged care and child care facilities.
+Designated by the Metropolitan Adelaide Development Plan as a "District Centre" (second tier in a four tier hierarchy) this zone includes Ingle Farm Plaza (a Colonial First State Property Management property) as well as medical, recreation, aged care and child care facilities.

 Schools

 The oldest of the three primary schools in the area is Ingle Farm East Primary School (Halidon Street), which opened in 1970 and in 2007 had 289 students enrolled.
 North Ingle Primary (Rothwell Avenue) opened in 1973.
-Since its opening the enrolments steadily grew until it hit a peak of approximately 500 students in the late 70's and early 80's but currently is now only about 150.
+Since its opening the enrolments steadily grew until it hit a peak of approximately 500 students in the late 70's and early 80's but was only about 150 as of late 2008.
 Ingle Farm Primary School (Belalie Road) was established in 1992 after the amalgamation of Ingle Farm Central Primary, Ingle Heights Primary, and the former Ingle Farm Primary School.
 It has the highest enrolment level of the three primary schools with 465 students in 2007.
 It offers a large number of New Arrivals classes for migrants and students with special needs, currently accounting for approximately half of the enrolments.

 Ingle Farm High School was opened in 1975 and amalgamated in 1991 with Para Vista High to form Valley View Secondary School.
 Ingle Farm Primary School is located at the old high school site.

-Sports
+Sport

 Rowe Park in the suburb's south, is home to the Ingle Farm Sporting Club.
 The club fields teams in Australian rules football, cricket, golf, netball, softball and some indoor sports.
 The club was originally known as the Ingle Farm Football Club, from its formation in February 1968, and was renamed in 1993.
 The football club first competed in the Central Districts Football Association, transferred to the Norwood-North Association in 1974, then to the South Australian Amateur Football League in 1978.

 Walkleys Park in the suburb's north-east is home to Ingle Farm Amateur Soccer Club who take part in the SAASL Sunday Competition.
 The club was formed in 1973 and has played at Fairfax Road, Ingle Farm since 1979.
 Green and white have been the club's colours since its inception.
 The club currently has 7 teams: 1st Team, Reserves, C Team, C2 Team, C3 Team, Over 35's and Women's.
 IFASC has been successful in the past 13 years winning many trophies including SAASL Sunday Premier League, SAASL Division 2 and 3 leagues.
 The club also won the SAASL Challenge Cup in 2009 and 2015 beating more than 80 local clubs to the trophy.
 Most recently the club won the 2025 Over 35's League Title, going undefeated for the entire season.